benholtzman/datamovies/README.md

 `conda list`

-## 1_notebooks
+## 1_notebooks: where the fun happens!
-This directory is where the fun happens – the notebooks!
+This directory contains the demo "notebooks" for sonifying data.

 - **NB00_make_simple_sounds.ipynb** : Demonstrates sonification of time-varying (sinusoidal) signals
 - **NB01_DirectSonification.ipynb** : Reads in a real 14 hour long seismogram (ground motion) from the 2011 Tohoku earthquake and turns it into sound!
 The .wav soundfile is output to the **3_output** directory and can be played using most audio software such as iTunes or Audacity.